sanjsvk/sanjsvk/README.md

 <h1 align="center">Hi, I'm Sanjan! </h1>

 * I'm a Data Scientist pursuing my Master's degree in Data Science at Northeastern University, Boston.
-* I'm currently working as a Data Science Intern at LabCorp.
-* Prior to this, I was a Data Scientist Intern at eMotionRx, Inc.
+* I've worked as a Data Science Intern at LabCorp and a Data Scientist at eMotionRx, Inc.
 * I'm extremely interested in leveraging concepts of Data Science and Machine Learning in making progress in the field of healthcare.

 <br>